petevieira/node-ble-hr/readme.md

-# Log heart rate from a Polar H7 using node
+# Receive heart rate and RRI from devices taht speak BLE HR (e.g. Polar H7, Wahoo Tickr etc) using Node

-A rudamentary example of using [Noble](https://github.com/sandeepmistry/noble) to listen to heart rate data from a Polar H7 bluetooth heart rate sensor.
+This simple example uses [Noble](https://github.com/sandeepmistry/noble) to listen to heart rate and beat-to-beat interval (aka RRI or IBI) data transimitted from any device which speaks the Bluetooth Heart Rate Service protocol.
+A list of such devices currently includes:

+- Polar H10
+- Polar H7
+- Wahoo TICKR(X)
+- Zephyr HxM (BT4.0 version only)
+- 4iiii Viiiiva

+(see Notes below)

+## Overview

 `index.js` is pretty short and thoroughly commented.
-The code is pretty naive, it just finds the first bluetooth peripheral transmitting the bluetooth heart rate service and listens for the measurement data.
+The code is very basic: it just finds the first bluetooth peripheral transmitting the bluetooth heart rate service and listens for and parses out the measurement data.

 ## How to use this